THE WIZARD OF OZ

-There have been a number of sequels but no direct remake as yet.
+There have been a number of sequels to the film but no direct remake as yet.
 The nearest there has been to a remake was The Wiz (1978), which was based on a popular Broadway musical, and repopulated the story with a Black cast including Diana Ross as Dorothy and Michael Jackson as The Scarecrow and with New York City standing in for Oz; and The Muppets Wizard of Oz (2005), which had the Muppets playing the various characters.
 Also of interest was Oz (1976), an obscure Australian film that transplanted the story to present-day Australia where Dorothy is a rock groupie who gets a bump on her head and sets out on a journey to meet The Wizard a glitter rocker where the companions are surfers, bikers and gay fairies; and the tv mini-series Tin Man (2007), which translates the story into science-fiction terms, and the tv series Emerald City (2017), which offered a more adult, reworked dark fantasy.
 At one point, John Waters was purported to be contemplating a satiric remake, Dorothy the Kansas City Pothead.